DingHao0302/learngit/readme.txt

-this is a version control system.
+this is a distribute version control system.
 Git is free software.